2-10-10-2: Virginian Railway class AE

 These ten locomotives were built in 1918 by ALCO for the Virginian Railway.
-With a width of 12 ft, they were delivered without their cabs and front low-pressure cylinders; and were assembled after delivery.
-The 48 in low-pressure cylinders (on 90 in centers) were the largest on any U.S. locomotive; the cylinders had to be inclined a few degrees to provide clearance.
-The boiler was also the largest diameter of any locomotive; Railway Mech Engnr says "the outside diameter of the largest course is 112+7/8 in." but the drawing shows 118+1/2 in diameter at the rear tube sheet.
+With a width of 12 ft, they were delivered without their cabs and front low-pressure cylinders and were assembled after delivery.
+The 48 in low-pressure cylinders (on 90 in centers) were the largest on any U.S. locomotive; these had to be inclined a few degrees to provide clearance.
+The boiler was also the widest of any locomotive; Railway Mechanical Engineer says "the outside diameter of the largest course is 112+7/8 in." but the drawing shows 118+1/2 in diameter at the rear tube sheet.
 Their accompanying fuel tenders were shorter than usual so the locomotive would fit on the Virginian's turntables.

 This class were compound Mallet locomotives.
 The rear, high-pressure cylinders exhausted their steam into the huge front cylinders.
 They could also be operated in simple mode for starting; reduced-pressure steam could be sent straight from the boiler to the front cylinders at low speed, for maximum tractive effort.